angarag/CS522_Big_Data/README.md

 ## Technology
 MapReduce, Hadoop, Spark, SparkSQL, Scala

-## How to run Hadoop project
+## The program environments for the Hadoop project
-The followings are used in this project:
+The following environments are used in this project:
 * Docker version: v18
 * Hadoop image for docker: https://hub.docker.com/r/sequenceiq/hadoop-docker
 * Eclipse (for Scala) as IDE: